-A lot of the Airbnbs available in Puerto Ayora are also hostels.
+A lot of the Airbnbs available in Puerto Ayora is also hostels.
 These Santa Cruz, Galapagos hostels get great reviews and offer cheap Galapagos Islands accommodation too.

-If you’re trying to stick to a budget then you’ll find the cheapest accommodation in Santa Cruz are pretty much all hostels.
-However if you get a double or single room then it basically feels like a hotel anyway!
+If you’re trying to stick to a budget then you’ll find the cheapest accommodation in Santa Cruz is pretty much all hostels.
+However, if you get a double or single room then it basically feels like a hotel anyway!
 Galapagos Islands hotels tend to be much more pricey and I honestly don’t think they’re worth it.

-- Eden Galapagos House: private room in a beautiful looking house and includes breakfast.
+- Eden Galapagos House: A private room in a beautiful looking house and includes breakfast.

 Food costs in the Galapagos

 Obviously it depends what you want to do for food.
 If you eat out at touristy restaurant the cost will be a lot higher.

 We ate out along a small street of restaurants in Puerto Ayora.
 I’m not sure there’s a road name but if you walk up Avenue Baltra, away from the port, you’ll see the street on your left hand side.
 At night it comes alive with tables outside and lots of hungry tourists and locals.
 You can find a two course dinner, with a drink for less than $3.

 Compared to the more tourist-y restaurants where one main course will set you back about $15, this is a way to keep costs down and eat traditional Ecuadorian food at the same time.